 There are some limitations for the upsert Pinot tables.

-- Unlike append-only tables, out-of-order events (with comparison value in incoming record less than the latest available value) won't be consumed and indexed by Pinot partial upsert table, these late events will be skipped.
+Third, unlike append-only tables, out-of-order events won't be consumed and indexed by Pinot partial upsert table, these late events will be skipped.

 Unlike other real-time tables, Upsert table takes up more memory resources as it needs to bookkeep the record locations in memory.
 As a result, it's important to plan the capacity beforehand, and monitor the resource usage.
 Here are some recommended practices of using Upsert table.

-The number of partitions in input streams determines the partition numbers of the Pinot table.
-The more partitions you have in input topic/stream, more Pinot servers you can distribute the Pinot table to and therefore more you can scale the table horizontally.
-Do note that you can't increase the partitions in future for upsert enabled tables so you need to start with good enough partitions (atleast 2-3X the number of pinot servers)
+- Create the Kafka topic with more partitions.
+The number of Kafka partitions determines the partition numbers of the Pinot table.
+The more partitions you have in the Kafka topic, more Pinot servers you can distribute the Pinot table to and therefore more you can scale the table horizontally.

 hashFunctionconfig in the Upsert config, which can be